SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/GenrePrediction_documentation.md

-# SpotifyAnalyzer - utils.py Documentation
+# SpotifyAnalyzer - GenrePrediction.py Documentation

 ## Overview

-The `utils.py` file in the SpotifyAnalyzer project provides utility functions and classes that facilitate the processing of Spotify data.
+The `GenrePrediction.py` file in the SpotifyAnalyzer project provides utility functions and classes that facilitate the processing of predicting genre of a song using RNN and melspectrogram of audio.
 These utilities are used for various tasks such as data manipulation, transformation, and other helper functionalities essential for the main analysis.

 ---